AN-2001/Irit2Powerpoint/README.md

 the script can take arguments, either "Debug" or "Release" (case sensitive), this determines which version of the plugin gets installed.

 **uninstall.bat**:
-to uninstall the plugin simply run uninstall.bat with either "Release" or "Debug", this will deregister the DLL and remove the Windows Registry entry for the plugin.
+to uninstall the plugin simply run "uninstall.bat" with either "Release" or "Debug", this will deregister the DLL and remove the Windows Registry entry for the plugin.

 # AFTER COMPILATION
 navigate to the docs directory, it provides documentation on how to use the plugin.
 An example powerpoint presentation that demonstrates the plugin is also provided.